IMGT-CNRS/StatAssembly/README.md

 ```bash
 IMGT_StatAssembly -h
 ```
-to access the help.
+to access the help and all parameters.

 ### Source code

 - [ ] Install [rust](https://www.rust-lang.org/fr/learn/get-started) if not installed.
 - [ ] Check Rust version `rustc -V`, should be >= 1.85.
-- [ ] Do a `git clone` and then `cargo build --release` to compile the software.
+- [ ] Do a `git clone` of the repo and then `cargo build --release` to compile the software.

 ## Execution  (Test)